phenixblue/imageswap-webhook/README.md

 - [imageswap-init](./app/imageswap-init/Dockerfile)
 - [imageswap](./app/imageswap/Dockerfile)

+NOTE: As of v1.5.1, these images are published to DockerHub and GitHub Container Registry at the following locations:

+- docker.io/thewebroot/imageswap-init
+- docker.io/thewebroot/imageswap
+- ghcr.io/thewebroot/imageswap-init
+- ghcr.io/thewebroot/imageswap

+The following platforms are supported:

+- linux/adm64
+- linux/arm64

+NOTE: Certain past versions supported the `linux/ppc64le` platform, but those have been disabled for now due to an issue with Python dependencies in the Docker Buildx QEMU environment.
+We will work to support `linux/ppc64le` again in the future.

 ### Init Container

 ImageSwap uses the `imageswap-init` init-container to generate/rotate a TLS cert/key pair to secure communication between the Kubernetes API and the webhook.
 This action takes place on Pod startup.